Gear Talk

-About BPK
+About BPK.

-Broken Promise Keeper is a one-man studio band based in Decatur, Georgia, just a couple of miles east of downtown Atlanta.
-Since he got back in the music game in 2007, BPK's recorded and released four powerpop albums and the last two received unexpectedly positive reviews from critics across the globe.
+Since he got back in the music game in 2007, BPK's recorded and released five powerpop albums and the last three received unexpectedly positive reviews from critics across the globe.
 Ain't the internets a wonderful thing?
 BPK writes all the songs by himself but is continually trying to pull in friends and family to help him record the tunes in his ever-expanding home studio.

 Back in college at the University of North Carolina in the mid 1980s, BPK was part of the NC-Athens, GA "jangle rock" scene that sprang up in the wake of REM's early success.
 While only that one band (deservedly) went on to long-lived global fame, a lot of great music was made during this recognized golden age of Southern powerpop.